Cloud Video Interop for Microsoft Teams

 - You can dial in to the partner's IVR using the tenantkey@domain.

-- When you are in the partner IVR, you will be prompted to enter the VTC conferenceId, which will then connect you to the Teams meeting.
+- When you're in the partner IVR, you'll be prompted to enter the VTC conferenceId, which will then connect you to the Teams meeting.

 - You can directly dial in to the Teams meeting without interacting with the partner's IVR by using the direct dial feature, using the full string of tenantkey.VTC ConferenceId@domain.

-- If you have an integrated Teams room, you can use the one-touch dial capabilities offered by your partner (without needing to type any dial string).
+- If you have integrated the VTC room calendar, you can use the one-touch dial capabilities offered by your partner (without needing to type any dial string).

 Manage Cloud Video Interop